openscope/openscope/documentation/commands.md

 `BAW231 fh 090 d 30 sp 180` will work as well as all three commands run separately.
 Some commands have "aliases" that are shorter to type.
 An example of that would be the `takeoff` command which has an alias `to`.

+## Departure commands
+These commands are only used by aircraft that are departing from the selected airport.

 ### Taxi
 _Aliases -_ `taxi` / `wait` / `w`